-Floating Point Numbers

-Floating point number systems apply this same idea separating the significant digits of a number from its magnitude - to representing numbers in computer systems.
+Floating-Point Numbers: Definition Floatingpoint number systems apply this same idea-separating the significant digits of a number from its magnitude- to represent numbers in computer systems.

 Relatively small numbers for the fraction and exponent part provide a way to represent a very wide range with acceptable precision.